abhishekdbihani/abhishekdbihani.github.io/index.md

 ### A)	Peer-Reviewed Journal Articles

 *Bihani A.*, Daigle H. (2019).
 On the Role of Spatially Correlated Heterogeneity in Determining Mudrock Sealing Capacity for CO2 Sequestration.
 Marine and Petroleum Geology, 106(106), 116–127.

-*Bihani A.*, Daigle H. (in review).
-Seal Capacity and Percolation of Silt-Clay Mixtures.
-Manuscript submitted to International Journal of Greenhouse Gas Control.

 ### B)	Conference and Non-reviewed Publications